Absorption and quasinormal modes by rotating acoustic black holes in Lorentz-violating background: Absorption

-Figure \ref{Abs} shows the partial absorption cross-section as a function of frequency $\omega$, for the first modes with $m = 0, \pm 1, \pm2, \pm 3$.
-The parameters used were $B/A = 0.2$, illustrating the low-rotation regime.
+This method allows obtaining the reflection coefficient $R_{\omega m}$ and, consequently, the absorption cross section for the entire frequency spectrum.
+Figure \ref{Abs} shows the partial absorption cross section as a function of frequency $\omega$, for the first modes with $m = 0, \pm 1, \pm2, \pm 3$.
+The parameters used were $B/A = 0.2$, illustrating the slow rotation regime.
 It can be observed that increasing the Lorentz breaking parameter $\alpha$ amplifies the absorption for both modes, but more pronouncedly for the co-rotating modes ($m > 0$).
 This asymmetry between positive and negative $m$ is a signature of the acoustic black hole's rotation and is directly related to the superradiance phenomenon, discussed in Section \ref{S3}.

-The total absorption cross section, obtained by summing over all modes $\sigma_{\text{abs}} = \sum_{m} \sigma_{\text{abs}}^{m}$, is shown in Figure \ref{AbsTotal} for different values of $\alpha$, both in the absence ($B=0$) and in the presence ($B=0.2$) of rotation.
+The total absorption cross section, obtained by summing all partial modes, can be truncated by truncating the series \eqref{absSeries} at $m=-14$ to $m=14$.
+Figure \ref{AbsTotal} shows the numerical result for different values of $\alpha$, both in the absence ($B=0$) and in the presence ($B/A=0.2$) of slow rotation.
 In agreement with the analyses of the low and high frequency regimes, the numerical results confirm that the presence of the Lorentz breaking term ($\alpha \neq 0$) intensifies the absorption of waves by the acoustic black hole across the entire spectrum.
 A consistency test is the verification of the high-frequency limit.
 As demonstrated in Figure \ref{AbsTotal}, as $\omega$ increases, the total absorption cross-section converges to the value predicted by the geodesic (classical) approximation of Eq. \eqref{asbhf}, represented by the horizontal lines.
 This convergence validates both the numerical procedure employed and the consistency between the wave (low frequencies) and geometric (high frequencies) analyses developed previously.